bagolol/test_due/README.md

 * Currently the main functionalities include:
   - importing issues from an endpoint
-  - showing issues in a table
+  - showing issues on a table
   - filter issues by clicking on the table element (assignee, category, project)
   - alphabetically sort table (click on header)
   - filter by typing